-If the Secretary of State1 has grounds to suspect that an object is a prohibited munition2, and it does not appear to him that the only persons in possession of the object (assuming it is a prohibited munition) are persons who, if charged with an offence of possessing a prohibited munition3, would have a defence of enabling destruction or use for permitted purposes4, he may serve5 a notice on: (1) any person who appears to him to have possession of the object, or (2) any other person who appears to him to have an interest which he believes would
+If the Secretary of State1 has grounds to suspect that an object is a prohibited munition2, and it does not appear to him that the only persons in possession of the object (assuming it is a prohibited munition) are persons who, if charged with an offence of possessing a prohibited munition3, would have a defence of enabling destruction or use for permitted purposes4, he may serve5 a notice on: (1) any person who appears to him to have possession of the object, or (2) any other person who appears to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.